 As you can see, the type of property you invest in will affect the timeline you have to abide by.
 But no matter what type of 1031 exchange you’re using, circle day 45 and day 180 as ones to remember, because that’s when your deadlines are due.

 Typically, the 45-day mark is when you need to designate a replacement property.
 If you don’t have a replacement property lined up by day 45, you’ll lose your 1031 exchange, and have to pay capital gains taxes on your profit.

 The 180-day mark is when you need to close the deal.
 Again, if you miss this mark, you’ll lose the 1031 exchange and owe taxes.

-Just like there’s an important timeline you need to follow, you need to carefully follow rules too.
-Generally, 1031 exchange rules apply no matter what state you’re in, but it’s always best to have an expert on your side.
+In addition to carefully following a timeline, you also need to carefully follow rules.
+Generally, 1031 exchange rules apply no matter what state you’re in.
+But it’s always best to have an expert on your side.
 Screwing up the process will cost you thousands of dollars.